bcc-code/bcc-documentation-base/README.md

 # BCC documentation base template

 This repository holds the base for documentation of all BCC projects.
 It consists of these parts:
 - `vuepress` - This is a VuePress base template including a theme, to be used by different documentation sites.
+Read more in [its readme](./vuepress/README.md).
-- `docs` - Documentation on how to set up documentation for other projects.
+- `docs` - Public documentation for this project.
 - `action.yml` - A GitHub Action to be used by other repositories to build the documentation.

 ## Updating the GitHub Action